olenazub/Dell-Inspiron-7572-BigSur-OC/README.md

 # OpenCore EFI configuration for Dell Inspiron 7572
 ## Note: This EFI file is applicable to run Big Sur

+* If you are going to use this EFI, please change the SMBIOS data.
+* I have no responsibility for any problems that may occur with your setup.

 This EFI configuration is based on @iXeor - [https://github.com/iXeor/Dell-Inspiron-7572-BigSur-OC]

 * Computer Model: Notebook Dell Inspiron 7572